Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

 Problem Statement 1: Spring Branch Middle School mirrors the demographics of the City of Houston which can cause academic and behavioral challenges.
 We would like to see our students interact across economic and racial divides by building relationships.
-In addition, staff that understands needs of all students so we can bridge the gaps in academics and culture.
+In addition, develop staff that understands needs of all students so we can bridge the gaps in academics and culture.
 Root Cause: Zoning of the school and the Academic pathways have reinforced boundaries.

 Student Achievement